SCCapstone/CapstoneProject/README.md

 # Deployment

-Currently only Camryn has access to the Forge server page for deployment but we are actively working to make it open for all members.
+For deployment the user will have to contact Camryn or another member for the necessary username and password.
+This will give them access to the Forge account where deployment will be possible.

 # Testing